tosc-rs/mnemos/book/src/components/userspace.md

 ## Linker Scripts

-The userspace contains two linkerscripts:
+The userspace contains two linker scripts:

 `link.x` - the main linker script, which tells the compiler and linker how to properly lay out your application so that it can be loaded by the kernel.
 You typically should not ever modify this file, and it will be copied automatically into the build directory via the included `build.rs` script.